top of page

 with Ministries and Health Authorities

-In order to achieve systemic changes that are meaningful and sustainable, we must engage and work with our municipal and provincial government partners, including multiple ministries, with a focus on meeting the quadruple aim.
+In order to achieve systemic changes that are meaningful and sustainable, we must engage and work with our municipal and provincial government partners, including multiple ministries, with a focus on meeting the quintuple aim.

 Advocating for Social Equity